-Individuals losing money because of misconduct by brokers or other investment professionals may have the option of trying to recoup their losses by pursuing arbitration through the Financial Industry Regulatory Authority (“FINRA”).
+INVESTORS who lose money because of misconduct by brokers or other investment professionals have the option (or may be required by contract) to pursue arbitration to recoup losses through the Financial Industry Regulatory Authority (“FINRA”).
 FINRA operates the largest dispute resolution forum in the securities industry, and adjudicates disputes between financial professionals and their clients.
 A brokerage firm must arbitrate if a customer requests, a brokerage firm must arbitrate at FINRA.

 Because of the high stakes and complexity of FINRA proceedings, clients often need the advice and guidance of a skilled attorney.
-Finkelstein Thompson attorneys have decades of experience representing investors, and the firm has recovered hundreds of millions of dollars for investors.
 Finkelstein Thompson’s clients often retain the firm on a contingency basis, meaning the client bears no out-of-pocket costs other than a percentage of any recovery achieved.